xbeat/Machine-Learning/README.md

 Sensitivity matrices play a crucial role in understanding how changes in input parameters affect the output of machine learning models.
 They provide valuable insights into model behavior and help in optimization and feature selection processes.

+## Reinforcement Learning for Sequential Decision-Making

+Introduction to Reinforcement Learning

+Reinforcement learning is a machine learning paradigm focused on training agents to make sequences of decisions.
+The agent learns to map situations to actions while maximizing a numerical reward signal through interaction with an environment over time.

 ## Model Capacity in Machine Learning with Python

 Understanding Model Capacity in Machine Learning